China struggles with COVID infections after controls ease

 Drugstores were mobbed by customers who bought medications to treat sore throats and headaches after rules were dropped that required pharmacists to report those purchases, prompting fears a customer might be forced into a quarantine center.

 Also Friday, the market regulator announced prices of some medicines including Lianhua Qingwen, a traditional flu treatment, rose as much as 500% over the past month.
-It said sellers might be punished for price-gouging.
+It said sellers might be punished for price gouging.

 Lines formed outside hospitals, though it wasn’t clear how many people wanted treatment for COVID-19 symptoms.